Nickanda/AuditLogReverter/README.md

 ### cutoffTime

 This is the time at which you want the reverter to **stop**.
+Any actions made by a user *before* this time will not be reverted.
 I put this in place because an abuser may not have been an abuser the entire time that they've been in the group; they could've had some non-abusive actions that we want to avoid reverting.
 This time follows a very specific format that I will detail below. **Please note that all times follow UTC.
 Please convert accordingly.**

 Format: `YYYY-MM-DDTHH:mm:SS.sssZ`